Licensed & Insured | Serving Taunton, MA

 Our truck arrives when promised, our crew works cleanly, and we walk you through what we saw before we leave.
 No surprise charges, no muddy lawn, no repeat visits for the same problem.

-If your home isn't tied into a city sewer line, everything that goes down a drain ends up in a buried tank somewhere in your yard.
-That tank holds the wastewater long enough for solids to settle, lets helpful bacteria break things down, then sends the cleaner liquid out to a drain field where the soil finishes the work.
+If your house is not connected to a sewer system, all the wastewater that enters a drain heads to a buried tank somewhere in your yard.
+That tank gives solid material time to settle and lets helpful bacteria break things down.
+Once that happens, the cleaner liquid moves out to a drain field, where the soil finishes the work.

-Septic pumping means lifting out the buildup that piles up inside the tank year after year.
-Three layers form in there.
-Heavy waste sinks and turns into sludge on the bottom.
-Lighter stuff like grease and soap floats up and hardens into a scum cap on top.
-The clearer liquid in the middle, called effluent, drains out toward your leach field.
-As the top and bottom layers grow, the middle layer shrinks.
+Septic pumping means removing the built-up material that accumulates inside the tank year after year.
+Three distinct layers form in there.
+The heaviest waste settles to the bottom and turns into sludge.
+Lighter substances like grease and soap float to the surface and create a scum cap on top.
+The clear liquid in the middle, called effluent, drains out toward your leach field.
+As the two outer layers grow, the middle layer shrinks.
 Wait too long and solids start slipping into the field lines, where they don't belong.
 That's when a small job turns into a five-figure repair.

-Cleaning goes a step past pumping.
-Some companies vacuum the easy liquid and leave the packed sludge behind.
+Cleaning goes one step further than pumping.
+Many companies vacuum out the easy liquid and leave the packed sludge behind.
 We don't.
-Our crews break up the bottom layer and pull it out, so the tank starts fresh and your drain field gets a real break.
+Our crew breaks up the bottom layer and removes it completely, so the tank starts fresh and your drain field gets a real break.

-If you've never spotted your tank lids, no worries.
-We'll help locate them on the first visit.
-Adding risers later brings the lids up to ground level and saves you digging time on every future appointment.
+If you've never seen your tank lids, no worries.
+We'll help you locate them on the first visit.
+Raising the lids with risers brings them up to grade level and saves you digging time on every future appointment.

-The honest answer is "it depends," but three to five years is the sweet spot for most homes.
-That guidance comes from Penn State Extension and the EPA for an average household with a 1,000 to 1,500 gallon tank.
+The honest answer is "it depends," but for an average household with a 1,000 to 1,500 gallon tank, three to five years is the sweet spot.
+That guidance comes from Penn State Extension and the EPA for an average home.
 Household size matters most.
-Two adults fill a tank slowly; a family of six can pack the same tank in half the time.
-Tank size and garbage disposal use both play a role.
-Research from Virginia Tech shows disposals can roughly double the solids going into a tank.
+One adult couple fills a tank slowly, while a family of six can pack the same tank in half the time.
+Tank size and garbage disposal use both play a part.
+Research from Virginia Tech shows a disposal can roughly double the solids going into a tank.

-Not sure when the tank was last touched?
+Not sure when the tank was last serviced?
 That alone is reason enough to book a visit.
-We'll measure your sludge depth and set a target interval that fits your home.
-Putting off a pump-out to save a few hundred dollars almost always backfires, since a clogged drain field jumps the bill from routine service to full replacement money.
+When we arrive, we'll measure your sludge depth and set a target interval that fits your household.
+Putting off a pump-out to save a few hundred dollars usually backfires, since a clogged drain field pushes the bill from routine service all the way up to a full drain field replacement.

-Septic systems rarely break without warning.
-Catch the hints early and you keep your choices.
-Wait and the system decides for you.
+Septic systems rarely fail without warning.
+Catch the signs early and you keep your choices.
+Wait, and the system decides for you.
 Here are the cues homeowners spot most often.

 Spot any of these?
 Pick up the phone.
 An early call almost always means a smaller repair and a smaller bill.